gocongress2024/website/src/pages/registration/index.md

 2. Click this <a href="https://usgo.org/content.aspx?page_id=4002&club_id=454497&item_id=2169601&eml=1" target="_blank">link</a> to register for congress.
 You will also register for the end of Congress banquet here.

-3. Click this <a href="registration/housing" target="_blank">link</a> to access our housing options and to sign up for a meal plan.
+3. Click this <a href="housing" target="_blank">link</a> to access our housing options and to sign up for a meal plan.

 ### Once those are complete, you’re done!
 Please reach out to registrar@gocongress.org with any questions or concerns.